MicrosoftDocs/dynamics365-guidance/guidance/business-processes/concept-to-market-overview.md

 ---
 title: Concept to market end-to-end business process flow overview
-description: Learn about the end-to-end business process, concept to market.
-This article provides a high-level flow diagram and describes the relationship with other processes in Dynamics 365 solutions. ms.date: 11/23/2023 ms.topic: conceptual
+description: Learn about the concept to market end-to-end business process, including a flow diagram and describes the relationship with other processes. ms.date: 11/23/2023 ms.topic: conceptual
 author: rachel-profitt